Markie45/kiwi.com-booking-flow/README.md

 > **Tip**: To receive important text alerts about your journey, we recommend that you enter your mobile number.

-4. In the _Primary passenger_ section, enter your required personal details.
+4. In the _Primary passenger_ section, enter your personal details.

 ![Image 5](https://user-images.githubusercontent.com/57447158/88820032-18038a80-d1c1-11ea-96d5-c7e49b5fa418.png)

-**Tip**: Remember, to avoid unnecessary boarding complications, your given name and surname must be exactly as they appear on your passport or ID.
+> **Tip**: To avoid unnecessary complications when boarding, you must enter your given name and surname exactly as they appear on your passport or ID.

 5. Under _CABIN BAGGAGE_, select from one of the two relevant baggage options.